PSR: Scaling Multi-Subject Personalized Image Generation with Pairwise Subject-Consistency Rewards: More Infomation about Datasets and PSRBench

 \section{More Infomation about Datasets and PSRBench}

 In the construction of the dataset, we use Qwen3-32B~\cite{qwen3} to generate instructions for T2I and single subject personalization, with the prompt template for Qwen3-32B shown in Figure~\ref{fig:template}.
 We utilize the Text-to-Image model FLUX.1-schnell~\cite{flux} to generate $I_{out}$.
 During the construction process, since Qwen-Image~\cite{qwen-image} performs better when generating images containing four subjects, we use Qwen-Image~\cite{qwen-image} for generating data involving four subjects.
+Fig.~\ref{fig:fig-all}-D visualizes the number of samples per category in our dataset.
+The results show that our dataset exhibits a diverse and relatively balanced category distribution.

 Our benchmark consists of seven subsets, as illustrated in Figure~\ref{fig:PSRBench}, with each subset containing 50 evaluation samples.
 Our input images are generated by Qwen-Image~\cite{qwen-image} and are manually filtered to select images with distinctive subject appearances, ensuring the high quality of the benchmark.
 The basic information for each subset is as follows: \begin{itemize} \item \textbf{Action:} Each input image in this subset features a different animal, with the prompt explicitly requiring each animal to perform a distinct action, such as ``sit", ``run", and so on. \\ \item \textbf{Attribute:} This subset also consists of animal images, with the prompt specifying that each animal must possess a unique attribute, such as ``wearing a hat", ``wearing a crown", etc. This is considered a more challenging subset. \\ \item \textbf{Background:} The input images in this subset can include both objects and animals, with the prompt requiring the images to feature a specific background. \\ \item \textbf{Position:} The inputs in this subset are arbitrary, with the prompt instructing that the subjects be placed in fixed orientations within the image, such as ``on the right", ``on the left", etc. \\ \item \textbf{Complex:} The prompts in this subset are more intricate, potentially including detailed backgrounds, specific animal actions, or subjects placed in precise locations within the image. \\ \item \textbf{Three:} This subset consists of three input subjects, which must be placed within a specific background. \\ \item \textbf{Four:} This subset contains four input subjects, each requiring a specific background. \end{itemize}